-Opening a new public school is not easy but nothing worthwhile ever is!
+Opening a public charter school is not easy but it is very rewarding when you witness that difference that a charter school can make in the lives of your students.
 Successful groups break the development process up into a number of different stages.
 Our office offers free assistance to individuals and groups that would like to learn more about the charter school startup process.
-Contact Matt at firstname.lastname@example.org to learn more.
+Contact Matt at email@example.com to learn more.

 PHASES OF DEVELOPMENT